The views expressed by the hosts on this program are rooted in a daily relentless and unstoppable pursuit of the truth.

 I'm a journalist.

-You can't do an exposition.
+You can't do an exposure.

-This is my private account.
+This is on my private account.

-I always love it when these people get a dose of their own medicine because they they can't take it.
+I always love it when these people get a dose of their own medicine because they can't take it.

 I apologize to anyone I may have offended, and I regret these comments greatly.